I love Playa Blanca and its perfect all year round sun. I love the feral cats of the island and here I share my love of the cats and island.

 It seems like every week another group of kittens are being found.
 Recently a woman found some kittens tied in a yellow bin bag and which had been thrown in the rubbish.
 Those poor little kittens were rescued and so were many others that had been thrown out to die a cruel death.

-The kitten and cat pictures that follow are the lucky ones that were saved by Freddy.
-Now he also has the task of re homing all the kittens rather than have to place them back on the streets.
+The kitten and cat pictures that follow are the lucky ones that were saved and now are in need rehoming rather than being put back on the streets and hoping they will survive.

 Homeless Feral Cats